samsonmaconi/ePharma/README.txt

 Step - 3: Go to http://localhost:4200/admin/inventory/ to view the admin inventory page.

+Note: Auto-refresh has not been implemented, hence after updating product details, please refresh the page manually!!

 ---------------------------------------Checking REST API implementation----------------------------------------------

 The following REST API's have been developed using Node.js to perform different CRUD operations: